 The standout feature of their qualifying was defensive stability, conceding just six goals in their eight games and only shipping two or more in a single game.

-It’s a smart ploy from head coach Ryan Giggs, because he knows that he has the attacking players in the likes of Gareth Bale, Aaron Ramsey and Daniel James to make the breakthrough at the other end of the pitch.
+The Welsh team has the attacking players in the likes of Gareth Bale, Aaron Ramsey and Daniel James to make the breakthrough at the other end of the pitch.